Updated May 15th, 2019

 Always ask your realtor about what other homes they have worked within a similar price range.

 The Risk Of A Discount Realtor

-If you list with a discount brokerage that only does flat fee or discounted listings, prospective buyers will know that you’re saving on commission, and will build that into their offers.
+If you list with a discount brokerage that only does flat fee or discounted listings, prospective buyers will know that you’re saving on commission and will build that into their offers.
 The last thing you want is to save on commission only to receive lower offers!

 How Clever Is Different

 Clever doesn’t partner with discount brokerages.
-Clever works with traditional agents, who would normally list your home for a 6%.
-Clever partner agents list your home under their local brokerage (or national brand), and provide the exact same service that they already provide to their clients that list for 6%.
+Clever Partner Agents list your home under their local brokerage (or national brand) and provide the exact same service that they already provide to their clients that list for 6%.

 Why Do Agents Work With Clever?

 Real estate agents spend a lot of time and money looking for new clients, and Clever solves that problem for them.
 We provide agents a constant stream of quality clients that are ready to list their home.
 Agents are willing to work for a discount commission with Clever because we send them a high volume of clients.
 Our Partner Agents provide high-quality service to our clients just like you're any other of their customers.